prismicio/slice-machine/packages/core2/src/rpc/README.md

 ## Quick start

 1. Create an RPC Express middleware containing your procedures.
-A procdure is any sync or async function that accept one or no arguments.
+A procedure is any sync or async function that accepts one or no arguments.

-    The middleware can be used anywhere [Express middleware][express-middleware] is accepted.

     ```typescript
     // src/rpc-middleware.ts